Enneagram Type 4

 The presence of the attributes of the types on either side of our core type is another way of knowing whether we have typed correctly.
 When it comes to inner development and transformation, they aren’t as significant.

-Enneagram teacher and direct student of Naranjo, Micheal Goldberg, teaches that each Enneagram type is formed out of a reconciliation of the forces of the Wings.
+Enneagram teacher and direct student of Naranjo, Michael Goldberg, teaches that each Enneagram type is formed out of a reconciliation of the forces of the Wings.

-Sidenote: long-time Enneagram teacher and direct student of Naranjo, Micheal Goldberg, teaches that each Enneagram type is formed out of a reconciliation of the forces of the Wings.
+Sidenote: long-time Enneagram teacher and direct student of Naranjo, Michael Goldberg, teaches that each Enneagram type is formed out of a reconciliation of the forces of the Wings.

 For a 4, this is a pull between the vanity, independent operator, achievement and goals of the 3 and the stinginess, separate entity, isolation, and lack of connection of Type 5.
 It is a stretch between the nothingness of 3 (hopelessness) and the dryness of 5 (isolated despair), to which the 4 responds with melancholy.
 There is a feeling of a profound sense of estrangement from life and from people, along with striving to make contact with something authentic within self and others.